novix-sa/Pyplan/docs/Quick Start.md

 You can define what type of object you want in a specific section of the canvas, and then search for the node that contains the data to be shown.
 ![](http://img.pyplan.org/Quick_start_ins_comp.png)

+Alternatively, you can directly display the diagram in one section of the canvas, then keeping pressed the  **<Shift>** key click on a node and keep it pressed to select it, and drag and drop it into the desired canvas section.
 Or you can directly display the diagram in one division and then keeping pressed the **<Shift>** key and clicking a node, selecting it and dragging and dropping it at the desired division.
 ![](http://img.pyplan.org/Quick_start_create_interface.png)